 As part of its healthcare initiatives, MIF founded the Health Centre at village Rail Majra near the Max Speciality Films factory in Punjab in 2008.
 This is the oldest and the first health centre that caters to the medical needs of the villagers of Rail Majra and surrounding villages.
 Through this initiative, MIF has been able to provide access to quality healthcare to 5,280 beneficiaries.
-In addition, MIF also organised multi-speciality health camps, which impacted 1,048 beneficiaries.
+In addition, MIF organised multi-speciality health camps, which impacted 1,048 beneficiaries.

-The bane of drug abuse in Punjab, with over 2.3 lakh drug users, has acquired the proportion of a pestilence that has shaken the entire society in the state.
-To address this critical issue, MIF, in collaboration with United Nations Office on Drugs and Crime (UNODC), organised a drug de-addiction awareness drive in Rail Majra in August 2018.
+The bane of drug abuse in Punjab, with over 2.3 lakh drug users, has acquired the proportion of a pestilence that has shaken the state.
+To address this critical issue, MIF, in collaboration with the United Nations Office on Drugs and Crime (UNODC), organised a drug de-addiction awareness drive in Rail Majra in August 2018.
 Dr. Rekha Gupta and Dr. SMS Sidhu conducted the session on drug abuse for school children, factory workers, antenatal mothers and general population to sensitise them to this issue and its preventive measures.

 An interactive science lab was set up for students of the Rail Majra Government School.
 The first batch of 12th class students passed with flying colours, with girls topping the class.
 As a token of encouragement, the Top 4 girl students were rewarded by MIF.